Maths

 I'm available for 1:1 private online tuition!

-Click here to view my profile and arrange a free introduction.4 years teaching GCSE.
-Engineering Student at King's College London
+Click here to view my profile and arrange a free introduction.6 years teaching STEM up to Degree level.
+Master's Graduate from KCL

 In a graph of a value vs time, it would be the gradient.
 Otherwise simply divide the difference in any particular value by the time taken.